-Now that the holiday hustle and bustle has passed, it’s the perfect time for a fresh start.
-Wouldn’t you love to have a neat, clean and organized home in 2017?
+Right now is the perfect time for a fresh start.
+Wouldn’t you love to have a neat, clean and organized home?
 One in which you can always find what you need, without wasting time looking through what you don’t?
 Rooms that are organized and free of clutter not only look better, they feel better, too.
 Studies have shown that excessive clutter can create or worsen feelings of stress and anxiety, and even make it difficult to get the quality sleep that’s so important for maintaining good health.
 If you’re not sure how or where to start getting your home organized, these tips will help.

 Make it Manageable — If you’ve undertaken organizing projects before, only to quit before you achieve the results you want, chances are you’ve taken on too much at once.
 Decluttering and organizing is best done one room, or even one area of one room at a time.
 To stay motivated, set aside time each day to work on a specific area of your home, rather than doing a little bit here and a little bit there.
 It will be easier to focus, and as you begin to see progress, you’ll be even more excited to continue.